siegfriedgreg/CryptoPalsExercises/README.md

 ### Modules Required:
     Python 3+ | PyCryptoDome 3+ | Jupyter Notebook*

-    * Jupyter Notebook is not required, but is used for convenience.
+    * Jupyter Notebook is not required, but is used for convenience as stated above.

 #### Set 1:
     Ch 1 : complete, convert hex to base64